Angolan War of Independence: Race and ethnicity in the Portuguese Armed Forces

-Numerically, black soldiers never amounted to more than 41% of the Colonial army, rising from just 18% at the outbreak of the war.
+Numerically, black soldiers never amounted to more than 41% of the Colonial army, an increase from just 18% at the outbreak of the war.
 Coelho noted that perceptions of African soldiers varied a good deal among senior Portuguese commanders during the conflict in Angola, Guinea and Mozambique.
 General Costa Gomes, perhaps the most successful counterinsurgency commander, sought good relations with local civilians and employed African units within the framework of an organized counter-insurgency plan.
 General Spínola, by contrast, appealed for a more political and psycho-social use of African soldiers.
 General Kaúlza, the most conservative of the three, feared African forces outside his strict control and seems not to have progressed beyond his initial racist perception of the Africans as inferior beings.

-Native African troops, although widely deployed, were initially employed in subordinate roles as enlisted troops or noncommissioned officers.
-As the war went on, an increasing number of native Angolans rose to positions of command, though of junior rank.
-After 500 years of colonial rule, Portugal had failed to produce any native black governors, headmasters, police inspectors, or professors; it had also failed to produce a single commander of senior commissioned rank in the overseas Army.
+Native African troops, although widely deployed, were initially employed only in subordinate roles as enlisted troops or noncommissioned officers.
+As the war went on, an increasing number of native Angolans rose to positions of command, although of junior rank.
+After 500 years of colonial rule, Portugal had failed to appoint any native black governors, headmasters, police inspectors, or professors, nor a single commander of senior commissioned rank in the overseas Army.

 Here Portuguese colonial administrators fell victim to the legacy of their own discriminatory and limited policies in education, which largely barred indigenous Angolans from an equal and adequate education until well after the outbreak of the insurgency.
 By the early 1970s, the Portuguese authorities had fully perceived these flaws as wrong and contrary to their overseas ambitions in Portuguese Africa, and willingly accepted a true color blindness policy with more spending in education and training opportunities, which started to produce a larger number of black high-ranked professionals, including military personnel.